business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Usability

 Fleet management systems are controlled via the online dashboard.
-All providers have attempted to create an intuitive user interface, although some providers do this better than others.
+All providers have attempted to create an intuitive UI, although some providers do this better than others.
 For brand-new fleet tracking system users, you may want to choose a provider with an extensive online knowledge base that offers tips and techniques about how to get the most from your system.

 Some mobile apps offer system supervisors and administrators the full range of features available on the PC/Mac desktop dashboard; however, some providers offer limited mobile functionality.